Is Chicago a GREEN City?

 - Chicago Public Schools Recycling program

-In addition to a robust citywide recycling program, the city of Chicago also has a well-developed mass transportation system.
-Chicago’s mass transit options include transportation offerings from the United States’ 2nd largest public mass transit system; the Chicago Transit Authority (CTA), which operates bus and rail lines in the city, including 144 rail stations and over 100 bus routes.
+Chicago’s mass transit options include transportation offerings from the United States’ 2nd largest public mass transit system; run by the Chicago Transit Authority, which operates bus and rail lines in the city, including 145 rail stations for the 'L' rapid transit rail lines and over 120 bus routes.

 The city of Chicago is on the way to becoming a leader in sustainable transit.
 Chicago Transit Authority is committed to providing integral transit options that are greener and more sustainable.
-CTA is a huge contributor to the city’s sustainability movement because it helps to reduce vehicle emissions by replacing automobile trips with mass transit, reduces traffic congestion and enables compact development.
-Mass transit options include subways, commuter and light rail trains, "L" cars (above-ground railcars running on the elevated subway line), and buses.
-CTA has a goal to use 100% clean energy by 2040, and has been able to cut its greenhouse gas (GHG) emissions by over 10% annually by incorporating more energy efficient transit options while expanding its city fleet, and was able to recycle over 3 million pounds of material, over 90 vehicles in one year (2015) alone.
+CTA is a huge contributor to the city’s sustainability movement because it helps to reduce vehicle emissions by replacing automobile trips with mass transit, reduces traffic congestion, and enables compact development.